Evolutionary psychology: Evolutionary psychology and culture

 Biological explanations of human culture also brought criticism to evolutionary psychology: Evolutionary psychologists see the human psyche and physiology as a genetic product and assume that genes contain the information for the development and control of the organism and that this information is transmitted from one generation to the next via genes.
-Evolutionary psychologists thereby see physical and psychological characteristics of humans as genetically programmed.
+Evolutionary psychologists, therefore, view the physical and psychological characteristics of humans as genetically programmed.
 Even then, when evolutionary psychologists acknowledge the influence of the environment on human development, they understand the environment only as an activator or trigger for the programmed developmental instructions encoded in genes.
-Evolutionary psychologists, for example, believe that the human brain is made up of innate modules, each of which is specialised only for very specific tasks, e. g. an anxiety module.
-According to evolutionary psychologists, these modules are given before the organism actually develops and are then activated by some environmental event.
-Critics object that this view is reductionist and that cognitive specialisation only comes about through the interaction of humans with their real environment, rather than the environment of distant ancestors.
-Interdisciplinary approaches are increasingly striving to mediate between these opposing points of view and to highlight that biological and cultural causes need not be antithetical in explaining human behaviour and even complex cultural achievements.
+Evolutionary psychologists, for example, believe that the human brain is composed of innate modules, each specialised for a specific task, e.g., an anxiety module.
+According to evolutionary psychologists, these modules are present before the organism actually develops and are then activated by some environmental event.
+Critics object that this view is reductionist and that cognitive specialisation arises only through the interaction of humans with their real environment, rather than the environment of distant ancestors.
+Interdisciplinary approaches are increasingly striving to mediate between these opposing points of view and to highlight that biological and cultural causes need not be antithetical to explain human behaviour, including complex cultural achievements.

 In psychology sub-fields

 Developmental psychology

 According to Paul Baltes, the benefits granted by evolutionary selection decrease with age.
-Natural selection has not eliminated many harmful conditions and nonadaptive characteristics that appear among older adults, such as Alzheimer disease.
-If it were a disease that killed 20-year-olds instead of 70-year-olds this might have been a disease that natural selection could have eliminated ages ago.
-Thus, unaided by evolutionary pressures against nonadaptive conditions, modern humans suffer the aches, pains, and infirmities of aging and as the benefits of evolutionary selection decrease with age, the need for modern technological mediums against non-adaptive conditions increases.
+Natural selection has not eliminated many harmful conditions and nonadaptive characteristics that appear among older adults, such as Alzheimer's disease.
+If it were a disease that killed 20-year-olds instead of 70-year-olds, this might have been a disease that natural selection could have eliminated ages ago.
+Thus, unaided by evolutionary pressures against non-adaptive conditions, modern humans suffer the aches, pains, and infirmities of aging, and as the benefits of evolutionary selection decrease with age, the need for modern technological mediums against non-adaptive conditions increases.

 Social psychology

 As humans are a highly social species, there are many adaptive problems associated with navigating the social world (e.g., maintaining allies, managing status hierarchies, interacting with outgroup members, coordinating social activities, collective decision-making).
 Researchers in the emerging field of evolutionary social psychology have made many discoveries pertaining to topics traditionally studied by social psychologists, including person perception, social cognition, attitudes, altruism, emotions, group dynamics, leadership, motivation, prejudice, intergroup relations, and cross-cultural differences.

-When endeavouring to solve a problem humans at an early age show determination while chimpanzees have no comparable facial expression.
-Researchers suspect the human determined expression evolved because when a human is determinedly working on a problem other people will frequently help.
+When endeavouring to solve a problem, humans, at an early age, show determination, whereas chimpanzees do not exhibit a comparable facial expression.
+Researchers suspect the human-determined expression evolved because when a human is determinedly working on a problem, other people will frequently help.